pulipatiharshini/Digital-Electronics-Internship/README.md

 **Description**

 A NAND gate IC is an integrated circuit that implements the NAND (Not AND) logic function, which is a fundamental building block in digital electronics.
 The NAND gate performs the opposite operation of an AND gate; it produces a low output only when all of its inputs are high, and outputs a high signal in all other cases.
 In theory, the NAND gate takes multiple input signals and outputs the inverse of their logical AND operation.
-For two inputs, the NAND gate’s output is high if at least one input is low, and only goes low when both inputs are high.

 **5.NOR GATE - 7402 IC**